zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Exception_handling_syntax.md

 # Exception handling syntax

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:22:33.300666+00:00
+- **Last Updated:** 2024-12-13 23:36:33 UTC
 - **Original Article:** [Exception handling syntax](https://en.wikipedia.org/wiki/Exception_handling_syntax)
 - **Language:** en
 - **Page ID:** 3624756

 ## Summary
 Exception handling syntax is the set of keywords and/or structures provided by a computer programming language to allow exception handling, which separates the handling of errors that arise during a program's operation from its ordinary processes.
 Syntax for exception handling varies between programming languages, partly to cover semantic differences but largely to fit into each language's overall syntactic structure.
-Some languages do not call the relevant concept "exception handling"; others m
+Some languages do not call the relevant concept "exception handling"; others may not have direct facilities for it, but can still provide means to implement it.
+Most commonly, error handling uses a try...[catch...][finally...] block, and errors are created via a throw statement, but there is significant variation in naming and syntax.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles covered by WikiProject Wikify
 - Category:All articles with bare URLs for citations